 In Houston, domestic violence cases are often some of the most difficult cases, as charges are easy to bring and difficult to disprove.
 Domestic violence charges are often based on one individual’s reaction to an argument in the heat of the moment, although this reaction can have dire consequences to the arrested party.
-An argument which spirals out of control, resulting in a 911 phone call can have very serious consequences for the individual accused.
-Many domestic violence charges in Houston TX are also unfortunately brought during divorce and child custody disputes.
-It is important that you address any domestic violence charges directly since any arrest may impact your ability to keep or gain custody of your children.
+An argument that spirals out of control, resulting in a 911 phone call can have very serious consequences for the individual accused.
 If you have been arrested on domestic violence charges, please contact an experienced domestic violence lawyer in Houston for assistance with your case.

 Domestic violence falls within the general Assault definition in the Texas Penal Code.
 A person commits an assault if that person: